ComNets-Bremen/OPSLite/README.md

 [OPS](https://github.com/ComNets-Bremen/OPS), available at Github.

-The following sections provide details of the models available and about the installtion.
-Unlike [OPS](https://github.com/ComNets-Bremen/OPS) which was purely a command-line simulator, OPSLite is meant to run in the OMNeT++ IDE and also on the command-line.
+The following sections provide details of the models available and about the installtion. *Unlike [OPS](https://github.com/ComNets-Bremen/OPS) which was purely a command-line simulator, OPSLite is meant to run in the OMNeT++ IDE and as well as on the command-line*.

 ## Prerequisites